 Mrs. William K. Vanderbilt reportedly bought the property back in 1916 when all that stood there was a pair of horse stables.
 She purchased it for $85,000 as a wedding gift to her daughter, Barbara C. Rutherford who married Cyril Hatch.

-Designed by Fredrick J. Sterner, the house’s Spanish Revival style and private central courtyard made it stand out.
+Designed by Frederick J. Sterner, the house’s Spanish Revival style and private central courtyard made it stand out.

 Shortly after the Hatch's divorce, the house was reportedly sold to Charles B. Dillingham, a Broadway producer and agent who also owned the Globe Theatre, in 1921.